 A maximum of forty four (44) hours per week may be credited toward meeting the SPE requirement - this number includes the required 10% supervision.
 That is, any person accruing SPE shall receive one hour of supervision for every ten hours of approved service delivery.
 At least one hour per week shall be face-to-face, direct, individual supervision with the primary supervisor.
 The primary supervisor shall be employed by the same work setting as the trainee and be available to the trainee 100% of the time the trainee is accruing SPE.
 This availability may be in person, by telephone, by pager or by other appropriate technology.
-Although all trainees must have at least one hour per week of face-to-face, direct, individual supervision with the primary supervisor, a trainee in a 'formal internship' or in an 'exempt setting' may have supervision that is delegated to someone else with supervisory training.
+Although all trainees must have at least one hour per week of face-to-face, direct, individual supervision that is delegated to someone else with supervisory training.